 Where did we get the idea that feminists burn their bras?
 It likely started with the women’s liberation protest in Atlantic City, New Jersey, during the 1968 Miss America pageant, where bras (and other “instruments of torture” like girdles and high-heel shoes) were dumped into a trash can and set ablaze.
 But that was the first and last time a bra was burned in the U.S. as an expression of female power.

 The U.S. definitely played a huge part in defeating the Nazis in World War II.
-But taking credit for this war is like the guy who shows up at the end of a bar fight and gets a few kicks.
-The Nazis were largely defeated by the Soviet Union, and we helped out.
-For better or worse, that’s the real story.
-We lost 1.3 million lives in World War II, which is a drop in the bucket compared to the Russians, who lost a staggering 25 million.
+But we can’t take full credit.
+The Nazis were largely defeated by the Soviet Union.
+While the U.S. lost 1.3 million lives in World War II, the Russians lost a staggering 25 million.

 The problem with that sentence is the ”freedom” part.
 It all started in 1593, when the Protestant “Separatists” emigrated to Holland from England for the chance to practice their religious preferences without interference.
 The only problem?
 Holland allowed too much religious freedom, giving free reign to Judaism and Catholicism and even atheism.
 It was too much for their pure Puritan hearts.
 So they jumped on the Mayflower and went looking for a new world.

 Charles Lindbergh was the first to make a solo transatlantic crossing in an airplane.